yv6g/xiaomi-privacy-bypass/README.md

    - Check if Privacy Password is disabled.
    - You will be prompted to set a new one.

-##3️⃣  Optional Cleanup
+##  Optional Cleanup 3️⃣
 - Turn off Developer Options (optional but recommended).
 - Uninstall Shizuku & SetEdit to keep things clean.
 - Change notification style back to Classic.

+**You're all set!**

-##4️⃣ ADB Guide (Optional, if SetEdit Doesn’t Appear)
+## ADB Guide (Optional, if SetEdit Doesn’t Appear and it didn't work) 4️⃣
-If SetEdit doesn't appear in Shizuku and it didn't work, you can try to manually grant its permissions via ADB:
+If SetEdit doesn't appear in Shizuku and the method didn't work, you can try manually granting its permissions via ADB:
 ### Steps:
 1. Install **ADB on your PC**:
    - Download platform tools: https://developer.android.com/studio/releases/platform-tools